Find Trade Colleges

 Check out the civil engineering tech programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named Middlesex County College the most popular school in New Jersey for civil engineering technology students.
-Middlesex County College is a medium-sized public school located in the large suburb of Edison.
+Our analysis found Middlesex County College to be the most popular school for civil engineering technology students who want to pursue a degree in New Jersey.
+Middlesex County College is a medium-sized public school located in the suburb of Edison.

-You’ll be in good company if you decide to attend Mercer County Community College.
-It ranked #2 on our 2023 Most Popular Civil Engineering Trade Schools in New Jersey list.
-Located in the rural area of West Windsor, Mercer County Community College is a public college with a medium-sized student population.
+Out of the 6 schools in New Jersey that were part of this year’s ranking, Mercer County Community College landed the # 2 spot on the list.
+Located in the rural area of West Windsor, Mercer County Community College is a public college with a moderately-sized student population.

 Full Civil Engineering Technology at Mercer County Community College Report

-Read full report on Civil Engineering Technology at Essex County College
+Full Civil Engineering Technology at Essex County College Report

 Full Civil Engineering Technology at Rowan College of South Jersey Gloucester Campus Report

-Rowan College at Burlington County ranked #6 on this year’s Most Popular Civil Engineering Trade Schools in New Jersey list.
-RCBC is a medium-sized public school located in the large suburb of Mount Laurel.
+Rowan College at Burlington County did quite well in this year’s ranking of the most popular schools for civil engineering technology students.
+It came in at #6 on the list.
+RCBC is a medium-sized public school located in the suburb of Mount Laurel.

 Full Civil Engineering Technology at Rowan College at Burlington County Report